You hear it all the time.

 I went with it for a couple of days and my pee became clear.

 Is pee supposed to be clear?

-I do remember people in the past telling me that it was supposed to be clear and others telling me it’s supposed to be pale yellow.
+I do remember people in the past telling me that it’s supposed to be clear and others telling me it’s supposed to be pale yellow.
 In health and nutrition, there doesn’t ever seem to be consensus!

 I kept at it.

 One night, before getting into bed I found myself feeling a little sick and waterlogged.
 You know that feeling you got when you were a kid that just never wanted to stop swimming and come out of the water?
 I felt it in my lungs.

 That night I woke up with the biggest calf-cramp/charlie horse of my entire life!
 I struggled to get up out of bed to get my foot flat on the floor for some relief.

 How was I cramping up when I was drinking more water than ever?

 Some of you probably already saw what I was doing wrong.
 I was taking in a lot of water and diluting all the important electrolytes I had in circulation such as:

 - sodium (this one is the most important when it comes to overhydration)